0xMiya/Guides/Installation/Gentoo/gentoo.md

 	$ umount -R /mnt/gentoo
 	$ reboot

+Since we haven't configured a domain name, when login in, we might get something like "This is \<hostname\>.unknown_domain ...".

+To prevent this remove the ".\0" from /etc/issue:

+	$ nano -w /etc/issue

 ## User administration

 Working as the root user is dangerous and should be avoided.